Understanding the Weather

 Altocumulus (Mackeral sky) - High, mid level clouds that mean settled weather.
 These can develop into Altostratus as they thicken, these normally form ahead of what’s called a warm occluded front.

 If the cloud thickens further it becomes Nimbostratus, these are a cloud we know all too well in Ireland.
 They normally mean, out with the sallopettes, you are in for a wet one!

 Stratus Clouds - Low clouds that mean stable conditions, usually associated with light rainfall or drizzle.

-Cumulonimbus - Keep an eye on these guys, they are recognisable in the Cumulus Incus stage where they take on their famous “anvil” shape, this shape is created when the cloud grows so tall it hits the atmosphere and is forced to spread out.
+Cumulonimbus - Keep an eye on these guys, they are recognisable when they take on their famous “anvil” shape, this shape is created when the cloud grows so tall it hits the atmosphere and is forced to spread out.
 They are normally associated with extreme weather conditions.

-Kelvin Helmholz clouds - Friction in the atmosphere that is known as shear between two air streams causes waves to form in the clouds.
+Kelvin Helmholz clouds - Friction in the atmosphere that is known as shear between two air streams causes wave shapes to form in the clouds.

 Lenticulars - In a stable air mass when strong winds blow across an obstruction like a mountain.
 The stationary cloud indicates strong wind up high.
 Like a lens or lentil.

 Cloud Inversions - one of the great pleasures is hiking out of a valley on what seems like a cloudy, grey day and to emerge over what looks like a blanket sitting calmly among the peaks.
 This occurs when cooler air is trapped by a cap of warmer air.